Do I Need a Pool Blanket? Complete Cover Benefits Guide

 Chemical Savings and Water Quality

 Pool blankets provide substantial chemical savings by blocking UV rays that break down chlorine.
 Without a cover, your pool loses chlorine rapidly due to photodegradation.
-With proper CYA (stabilizer) levels of 30-50 ppm and a pool blanket, you can maintain your target FC (free chlorine) levels with significantly less liquid chlorine.
+With proper CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more → (stabilizer) levels of 30-50 ppm and a pool blanket, you can maintain your target FCFree Chlorine — The chlorine actively sanitizing your water right now.
+This is the number you keep an eye on. how much you need → (free chlorine) levels with significantly less liquid chlorine.

 Water Conservation

-Evaporation is the primary cause of water loss in pools, accounting for 70-80% of total water loss.
+Evaporation is the single largest source of water and heat loss in pools.
 An uncovered pool can lose 1-3 inches of water weekly depending on temperature, humidity, and wind.
 Pool blankets reduce evaporation by 95%, saving thousands of gallons annually.
 In drought-prone areas or regions with expensive water, this becomes a critical consideration.

 Energy Savings